Govt notifies 100% FDI via automatic route in telecom sector

 The notification by the Department for Promotion of Industry and Internal Trade (DPIIT) covers all telecom service providers and is subject to the conditions of press note 3 of 2020.

-Accordingly, all cases requiring prior government approval under the provisions of press note 3 will continue to be in place.
+Accordingly, all cases requiring prior government approval, under the provisions of press note 3, will continue to be in place.

 As per press note 3, an entity of a country which shares a land border with India or where the beneficial owner of an investment into India is situated in or is a citizen of any such country can invest only after prior government approval.